 - take more risks or choose high-risk activities

 - make impulsive decisions.

-Here are some tips for encouraging desirable behaviour and strengthening positive brain connections:
+Here are some tips for encouraging good behaviour and strengthening positive brain connections:

-- Remember that taking some risks can be healthy.
+Let your child take some healthy risks.
 New and different experiences help your child develop an independent identity, explore grown-up behaviours, and move towards independence.

-- Your child might be expressing and trying to control new emotions.
-You can help your child find new creative and expressive outlets for how she’s feeling.
+Help your child find new creative and expressive outlets for her feelings.
+She might be expressing and trying to control new emotions.
 Many teenagers find that sport or music, writing and other artforms – either as a participant or a spectator – are good outlets.

 Talk through decisions step by step with your child.
 Ask about possible courses of action your child might choose, and talk through potential consequences.
 Encourage your child to weigh up the positive consequences or rewards against the negative ones.

 Use family routines to give your child’s life some structure.
 These might be based around school and family timetables.